berakpaijo/Padingo-WebAssistant/README.md

   ## DOCUMENTATION

   ### REQUIREMENTS
-    - A browser with working text to speech.
+    - A browser with working text-to-speech.
     - Any code editor that.
     - Live/Local server.